USS Silica: Wrecked by a typhoon

 Silica was driven aground in Buckner Bay on 9 October 1945 by Typhoon Louise.
 A Board of Inquiry found her damaged beyond economical repair and recommended that she be destroyed or sunk in deep water.
 Silica was decommissioned on 30 November 1945 and struck from the Naval Vessel Register on 3 January 1946.
+Refloated and sunk in deep water at unknown date.